Rusk85/wastelanda23_addins/README.md

 Currently a complete stateful loadout set for a player along with player information such as his/her PlayerUID and profile name is being stored to the data model/database and that loadout set will be reassigned to the player it belongs to in the end.

+!!CAUTION!!: Checking out this project you will notice the "app.config" is missing or a default version will be installed when restoring packages from nuget.
+Since sensitive information is stored in there I did not make it part of this repository.
+I will provide a working one at some point but for now you will need to create one compatible with the existing EF data model and your own database.
+Using VS2013's localdb probably is your best bet for quick results.
+Otherwise any other MSSQLDB should produce result quickly w/o too much fideling.
+MySQL might proof to be a bit harder but its what this project is running on actually.